Amma Unavagam

 Under the scheme, municipal corporations of the state-run canteens serving subsidised food at low prices.
 The genesis of the scheme could be traced to the concept of rural restaurants promoted by Nimbkar Agricultural Research Institute.

 About the name

-The literal meaning of the name of the scheme Amma Unavagam is Mother's canteen.
+The literal meaning of the name of the scheme edappadi Amma Unavagam is Mother's canteen.
 Amma translates to mother in Tamil, but is also a reference to the former chief minister of Tamil Nadu J. Jayalalithaa, who introduced this restaurant chain as part of government schemes aimed at aiding economically disadvantaged sections of society.

 About the scheme

 The scheme requires municipal corporations in the state to establish canteens at multiple places in cities and sell subsidised food at very low prices.
 The first canteens were opened in several localities of Chennai, and later in other corporations of the state.
 Three of the ten canteens in Coimbatore are partially solar-powered.

 Menu and prices

 The food chains primarily serve South Indian food including idli, saambar rice, curd rice, pongal, lemon rice, curry leaf rice and also chappathi.
 The dishes are offered at low prices: ₹1 for an idli, ₹5 for a plate of sambar rice, ₹5 for a plate of "Karuvapellai Satham" (Curry leaves rice) and ₹3 for a plate of curd rice.